 • Advaita Vedanta: Philosophically, the Advaita Vedanta system of one absolute Reality without a second is practiced as elucidated in the Upanishads, particularly the Mandukya Upanishad, relating to AUM and the four states of waking, dreaming, sleep, and the fourth state, turiya.
 Contemplative meditation is a process of inspection within, exploring the levels of manifestation so as to uncover the absolute core of one's being.

-• Internal Tantra: Both Mother and Father principles of the universe are acknowledged, practicing the purely internal form of Tantra to awaken kundalini and experience the highest.
+• Sri Vidya: Both Mother and Father principles of the universe are acknowledged, practicing the purely internal form of Tantra to awaken kundalini and experience the highest.
 Maya (illusion) is seen as the creativity of the Mother principle, and is thus not an obstacle.
 The inner tantra practices trace all of the inner energies back to their finest source of pure energy.

 • Specific Practices: Include Meditation from the Yoga Sutras of Patanjali, Contemplation from Vedanta, as well Yoga Nidra and Kundalini practices from Tantra.